fuji-fabric/fuji-fabric.github.io/docs/02-Modules/deathlog.md

 ## Overview
 :::module
-  This module stores the `inventory` as death log on player death.
+  This module stores a player's inventory as a `death log` upon death.

 :::